Pranay-Pandey/ethereum-record-management/readme.md

     <a href="https://hrm-chi.vercel.app/" target="_blank">HRM Application</a>.</p>
   <ol>
     <li>Click on "Connect Wallet" on the top-right corner.</li>
-    <li>Choose "Temple Wallet" if you have it installed, and connect through the browser extension.</li>
+    <li>Choose "metamask" if you have it installed, and connect through the browser extension.</li>
     <li>Your wallet address will be displayed in the navigation bar.</li>
   </ol>